jmz527/spytubr/README.md

 # Commands:

-* `yarn run spydr`       :       this will fetch all, match, and merge
+* `yarn run tubr`        :       this will fetch all, match, and merge
 * `yarn run start`       :       this will start up the application
 * `yarn run fetch`       :       this will fetch all
 * `yarn run match`    	 :       this will cross-reference the new w/ the old
 * `yarn run beautify`    :       this will minify then beautify the html files
 * `yarn run purge`       :       this will delete all feeds & htmls
 * `yarn run test`        :       this will run the mocha testing framework
+* `yarn run lint`        :       this will run standard's linter

 # Directory Tree: